Skin Cancer Specialist

 - Excisional surgery — removal of the entire tumor plus surrounding skin and tissue

 Additional treatments might include radiation or laser therapy.
-Dr. Sanchez may also suggest topical medication or a special chemical that selectively destroys cancer cells.
+Our dermatologists may also suggest topical medication or a special chemical that selectively destroys cancer cells.